amaranth-lang/amaranth/docs/glossary.rst

   Sequential logic has a memory function (unlike :ref:`combinational logic<Combinational logic>` which has none) and is used to construct :ref:`Finite state machines<Finite state machine>`.

-  Sequential logic circuits can be either synchronous, the state of the device changes in response to a clock signal or asynchronous, the state of the device changes in response to changing inputs.
+  Sequential logic circuits can be either synchronous (the state of the device changes in response to a clock signal) or asynchronous (the state of the device changes in response to changing inputs).

 .. _Simulation: